 Debt Service = Finance Lease Principal and Interest Payments + Operating Lease incl.
 Heavy Maintenance Payments

 Turkish Airlines Treasury manages liquidity risk by maintaining adequate reserves, banking facilities and reserve borrowing facilities by continuously monitoring forecasted and actual cash flows while matching the maturity profiles of financial assets and liabilities.

 Turkish Airlines benefits from ample undrawn credit lines in addition to its cash balances.
-Turkish Airlines has access to more than 2.3 billion USD of revolving credit facilities from its local banking partners all being provided on an unsecured basis.
+Turkish Airlines has access to around 2 billion USD of revolving credit facilities from its local banking partners all being provided on an unsecured basis.